mercadoni/instastore/README.md

 ### Database

-The database for this project is composed of three tables as this:
+The database for this project is composed of the following tables:

 ![alt text](./misc/Database.PNG "Database diagram")

+Where:

+* **Store:** Represents each individual store.

+* **Schedule:** Holds the open and close schedules of the physical store.

+* **Delivery:** Have the schedules for each delivery times in each store and the total capacity for each of those timelapses.

+* **Order:** Each order is asigned to a delivery timelapse and represents 1 in the total capacity of delivery in each store.

 ### API Description